zia-ai/hf-custom-integration/README.md

 **Note:**

-**1. Merge while immporting into HF tool works only for addition of intents, entities, tags, phrases.
-Updation and deletion of exisiting phrases/intent/entites in the CLU are not reflected in the merge process**
+**1. Merge while importing into HF tool works only for addition of intents, entities, tags, phrases.
+Updation and deletion of existing phrases/intent/entities in the CLU are not reflected in the merge process**

-**2. Export from HF to any NLU platfrom, would completely overwrite the exisiting information in the NLU platform**
+**2. Export from HF to any NLU platfrom, would completely overwrite the existing information in the NLU platform**

 **3. It is suggested to use clear everything before import from any NLU platform**